gwm17/rusted_graw/README.md

 ## Installation

+### Rust

+If you have not used Rust before, you will most likely need to install the Rust tool chain.
+See the [Rust docs](https://www.rust-lang.org/tools/install) for installation instructions.

 ### Platform Support

 rusted_graw aims to support Linux, MacOS, and Windows.
 Currently, rusted_graw has been tested and built successfully on Ubuntu 22.04 and MacOS 13 (Ventura).